Save £200 on 2021 departures

 prehistoric rock art at Twyfelfontein.
 (B, D)

 Morning drive in 4x4 vehicles in search of rare

 desert-adapted elephants.
 You may also see

-springbok and kudus.
-Afternoon optional excursion to see the Himba tribes or relax by the
+kudus.
+Afternoon at leisure to relax by the

-Drive north and enter Etosha via the Galton
+Drive to Etosha via the Galton Gate.
+Journey

 Full-day wildlife drive in Etosha National Park,